Pharma firms to resume production of paracetamol after meeting with Dar: Ministry of Finance

 In a filing to the Pakistan Stock Exchange (PSX) on Friday, the company had said that it sent “several letters to various government stakeholders regarding the critical issue of extraordinary and rapid increase in paracetamol (raw material) prices in Pakistan.”

-But, according to media reports, the same has been rejected after a prolonged delay by the latter without any intimation of reason(s) given to the company.“
+But, according to media reports, the same was rejected after a prolonged delay by the latter without any intimation of reason(s) given to the company.“

 The prices of medicines in Pakistan are regulated by the Drug Regulatory Authority of Pakistan (DRAP), which means pharmaceutical companies cannot increase rates unless the authority gives them a go-ahead.

-Talking to Business Recorder, Dr Kaiser Waheed, Ex-Chairman Pakistan Pharmaceutical Manufacturers’ Association (PPMA), the representative body of pharma companies, said that the agreement was reached between the government and GSKCH, not the “entire pharma industry”.
+Talking to Business Recorder, Dr Kaiser Waheed, former chairman of the Pakistan Pharmaceutical Manufacturers’ Association (PPMA), the representative body of pharma companies, said that the agreement was reached between the government and GSKCH, not the “entire pharma industry”.

-Waheed said that the pharmaceutical industry was in talks with the government to provide subsidies to the sector.
-“However, the government said that they cannot afford to give any subsidy,” he added.
+Waheed said the pharmaceutical industry was in talks with the government to provide subsidies to the sector.
+“However, the government said that it cannot afford to give any subsidy,” he added.

 Last month, the PPMA warned that it will increase the prices of select medicines if the DRAP does not hold talks by Monday, October 3.